Accurate determination of the quality factor and tunneling distance of axisymmetric resonators for biosensing applications: Mathematical description

-In order to incorporate the PML, we have reformulated equation \ref{Eqn:FEM Equation} in the following way:
+In order to incorporate the PML, we have reformulated Eq. (\ref{Eqn:FEM Equation}) in the following way:

-By casting equation \ref{Eqn:FEM master Equation} into the FEM software COMSOL, a full vectorial finite element model of a silica sphere in air can be obtained.
-By using the eigenvalue solver in COMSOL, resonant frequencies of all the modes can easily be determined.
-Since the PML introduces losses in the computational domain, the resonant frequency ($f_r$) will be a complex number and the quality factor due to the WGM radiation can be calculated as:
+By casting Eq. (\ref{Eqn:FEM master Equation}) into the FEM software COMSOL, a full vectorial finite element model of a silica sphere in air can be obtained.
+By using the eigenvalue solver in COMSOL, resonant frequencies ($f_r$) of all the modes can easily be determined.
+Quality factor due to the WGM radiation can be calculated as \cite{Oxborrow2007}: